matteoxpo/T03D03/README.md

     Create a module for calculating this function, src/important_function.c, and outputting the final value based on any x value received via stdin.
     I will no longer remind you about input validation, but that does not mean that it shouldn't t be there!
+    Wherever it is not said otherwise, in case of incorrect input, write n/a!
     I hope you've understood this by now because you never know who may want to destroy my modules in one way or another.

 \> *Type in "And what about the door?"*